icco/pseudoweb/_drafts/2010-05-04-building-a-reputation-system.md

 we wanted to make sure everyone gained reputation when appropriate.

 The reputation system was well received, but we started running into issues.
-Some of our users were gaining tons of rep, while others were gaining very little.
-We had put limits in place on how fast and how often a user could do things, and these limits were being hit all far too often.
+Some of our users were gaining large amounts of rep, while others were gaining very little.
+We had put limits in place on how fast and how often a user could do things, and these limits were being hit all far too often by some of our very active users.
+So we raised the limits to match our user's activity and scaled votes, so that the answers with tons of votes gave slightly less reputation.

 [1]: http://ifixit.com/blog/
 [2]: http://ifixit.com/Answers/